 The long-term numbers deliver a clear message.
-From 1926 through the end of 2009, the stock market returned nearly 10% annualized.
+From 1926 through mid-2017, the stock market returned about 10% annualized.
 Long-term government bonds gained a bit less than 5.5% annualized.
 Inflation averaged about 3%.
 The returns were roughly the same for the hundred years before 1926.
 The pattern holds true in overseas markets as well.

 The first thing to ask yourself is, what is your target and when will you reach it.
 If you’re more than ten years from, say, retirement, you should invest 70% to 100% of your money in stocks or stock funds.
 If you’re closer to retirement, put between 60% and 75% in stock funds.
 In retirement, invest 40% to 60% of your money in stock funds.
 Put the rest in bond funds.
 The more you have in stocks, the better you’ll probably do over the long term.
 But the more you have in bonds, the easier it will be to sleep.

 Unless you enjoy picking stocks and funds, consider hiring Tweddell Goldberg, or at least stick with low-cost Vanguard index funds or exchange-traded funds.
 For your stock money, put 70% in Vanguard Total Stock Market Index (symbol VTSMX) or Vanguard Total Stock Market ETF (VTI) and the remaining 30% in Vanguard FTSE All-World ex-U.S. Index (VFWIX) or Vanguard FTSE All-World ex-U.S. ETF (VEU).

 With your bond money, buy Vanguard Short-Term Investment Grade (VFSTX).
 In a taxable account use Vanguard Limited-Term Tax-Exempt (VMLTX).